Why should I hire a property management company?

-Here’s what hiring Perla’s Properties provides you:
+Here’s an example of what hiring Perla’s Properties, LLC will provide for you:

 •Knowing who to call when your unit needs cleaning, painting, or repairs.

-•Advertise, field numerous rental calls and show the property.
+•Advertise and field numerous rental calls and show the property.

 •Confront tenants on tough issues like collecting rent, posting the premises or taking better care of the property.